sara-nl/spiderdocs/source/Pages/getting_started.rst

 Access to the cluster is provided via SSH (Secure Shell) Public key authentication only.
-For the highest security of your data and the platform, we don't not allow username/password authentication.
+For the highest security of your data and the platform, we do not allow username/password authentication.

 To use this method you will need first to configure your SSH public key on a portal provided by SURFsara.
 Then you can connect and authenticate to :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)`